Josephinepark/workshop-task-0/README.md

 ## Task
 [] make a p5.js sketch using 2D primitive shapes, variables, and conditionals <br>
-[] experiment with at least one of the following primitive shapes from the https://p5js.org/reference/ (line, triangle, quad, arc.)
+[] experiment with at least one of the following primitive shapes from the https://p5js.org/reference/ (line, triangle, quad, arc.) <br>
+[]  experiment with at least one new item from the https://p5js.org/reference/

 ## Notes
 <img width="959" alt="image" src="https://github.com/user-attachments/assets/207430bd-7a41-41ce-8ad6-a227bc8513e9" />